 Table 10. shows the general characteristics associated with heavy commercial developments.
 Not all numbers in this table fit eastern Idaho.
 These numbers are based on national numbers.
 Locally the market area is likely to be larger than found in the tables below while the population served is often smaller.
-As a result of a larger market area and longer distance to the shopping centers both the minutes of driving time and the distance in miles will likely be increased for this market
+As a result of a larger market area and longer distance to the shopping centers both the minutes of driving time and the distance in miles will likely be increased for this market.

 TABLE 10.
-CHARACTERISTICS OF REGIONAL AND SUPER-REGIONAL SHOPPING CENTERS.
+CHARACTERISTICS OF REGIONAL AND SUPER-REGIONAL SHOPPING CENTERS

-Types of Site Area Population Radius of M arket Area Number of Shopping Center Served Minutes of Driving Time Distance in Miles Leading Tenant Stores 000.
-Driving Time IVIIICS Regional 10 - 60 acres 150,000 20-30 8+ Full-line department 40-80 50-acre average store Super-regional 15-100 acres 300,000 30+ 12+ Three or more department stores 100+
+Types of Site Area Population Radius of Market Area Number of Shopping Center Served Minutes of Driving Time Distance in Miles Leading Tenant Stores Regional 10 - 60 acres 50-acre average 150,000 20-30 8+ Full-line department store 40-80 Super-regional 15-100 acres 300,000 30+ 12+ Three or more department stores 100+